poise/poise-python/README.md

 ## Supported Python Versions

-This cookbook can install Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).
+This cookbook can install at least Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).

 ## Resources